NMRLipids/Databank/Scripts/BuildDocs/source/schemas/simulation_metadata.md

-FF | Name of the used force field |  User-given FF\_SOURCE | Source of the force field parameters |  User-given FF\_DATE |  Date when force field parameters were accessed |  User-given FF{molename} | Molecule specific force field information. |  User-given CPT | Name of the Gromacs checkpoint file. |  User-given LOG | Name of the Gromacs log file. |  User-given
+FF | Name of the used force field |  User-given FF\_SOURCE | Source of the force field parameters |  User-given FF\_DATE |  Date when force field parameters were accessed |  User-given FF{molname} | Molecule specific force field information. |  User-given CPT | Name of the Gromacs checkpoint file. |  User-given LOG | Name of the Gromacs log file. |  User-given
 TOP | Name of the Gromacs top file. |  User-given